mluukkai/WebPalvelinohjelmointi2023/english/week8.md

 ![image](../images/ratebeer-w8-9.png)

-`connect()` is a callback method which Stimulus supports out of the box which is executed when the controller is connected to the DOM.
+`connect()` is a callback method that Stimulus supports out of the box which is executed when the controller is connected to the DOM.

 ### Lifecycle Methods